GYBCommerce/django-external-integration/README.rst

 How to handler external API in django project
 =================

-A Django '`External Integration <https://en.wikipedia.org/wiki/%22External Integration!%22_program>`_' program example.

 Installation
 ============

-You need install the pre-requirements for run this Hello World example.
+You need install the pre-requirements for run this 101 example.

 Update repositories of available packages to install, with the following command: